da-phil/SDC-Traffic-Sign-Classifier-Project/writeup_template.md

 In the end I chose `clipLimit=5` and `tileGridSize=(5,5)`.

+Normalization was done as suggested, by this function: `(pixel - 128) / 128`

 **Augmented dataset example**

 The original dataset was augmented using `ImageDataGenerator` from `keras.preprocessing.image` in order to make the trained classifier more robost against deviations from the training dataset.